dtcenter/ufs-case-studies/docs/source/srweather.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the Case Studies Page for the UFS Short-Range Weather Application
+The Case Study with the UFS Short-Range Weather Application
 =======================================================

 This documentation provides resources for representative case studies in the Unified Forecast System (UFS) Weather model using `UFS Short-Range Weather Application <https://ufs-mrweather-app.readthedocs.io/en/latest/index.html>`_ (for community) and NOAA Environmental Modeling Center's `Global Workflow <https://github.com/NOAA-EMC/global-workflow/wiki>`_ (for developers).